Custom Desktop

 struct MyDesktop {

-// aditional fields
+// additional fields

 }